Healthcare Leads in AI Adoption, New Reports Show

 • 87% of IT teams report resolving issues faster with AI tools

-• Patient engagement & prior authorization — 10–20× YoY growth
+• Patient engagement and prior authorization tools are seeing rapid growth

 Real-World Deployments Are Scaling to Historic Levels

-Several major health systems are moving beyond pilots and proofs of concept, leading to some of the industry’s biggest AI deployments.
+Several major health systems are moving beyond pilots and proofs of concept, resulting in some of the industry’s largest AI deployments.

 • Kaiser Permanente implemented Abridge’s ambient documentation platform across 40 hospitals and over 600 medical offices—the largest deployment of generative AI in healthcare to date.